Demiffy/KSB/README.md

 For support, please open an issue on the GitHub repository

+## 🔒 Browser Compatibility

+Please note that the KybernaIS Made Better Extension is currently only available for Chrome.
+There are no plans to release it for Firefox or other web browsers.

+## 🔄 Future Development

+I am constantly exploring ways to improve the design of this extension.
+Although it's unlikely, I may consider a future redesign using Tailwind CSS.
+However, this is a low-priority possibility at the moment.

 ## 👋 Contributing

 I welcome contributions, bug reports, and feature requests.
 Feel free to fork the repository and submit pull requests